Kong/kubernetes-ingress-controller/docs/design.md

 In the above deployment figure, a Kong Control-Plane pod is deployed alongside the Ingress Controller pod.
-As mentioned above, this is only one way deploying Kong with Ingress Controller and it won't matter how we do it.
+As mentioned above, this is only one way of deploying Kong with Ingress Controller and it won't matter how we do it.

 Kong's state is stored in Postgres (can be Cassandra) which should be deployed